crayburn18/web-44-web-sprint-challenge-authentication-and-testing-crayburn18/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.

 1. Differences between using _sessions_ or _JSON Web Tokens_ for authentication.

+Sessions are not designed to handle multiple authenticated users at the same time while JSON Web Tokens aren't affected by the number of users

 2. What does `bcryptjs` do to help us store passwords in a secure manner?

+Allows sensitive data like passwords to be hashed for protection

 3. How are unit tests different from integration and end-to-end testing?

+unit tests only test specific units of code independently from the rest

 4. How does _Test Driven Development_ change the way we write applications and tests?

+We write our code to pass tests first helping to prevent bugs